twardcox/taskmaster-1/README.md

     * Statuses progress from:  `Available` -> `Assigned` -> `Accepted` -> `Finished`.
 * PUT: `/api/v1/tasks/{id}/assign/{assignee}` - assigns a task to an assignee

+## How to use Lambda
+* Lambda automatically works when you save an image to an entry.

 ## Collaborators
 * Marisha Hosa
 * Nick Paro